BetterMap/BetterMap/README.md

 # BetterMap
 Bettermap is a highly advanced dungeon map that attempts to show you the most information that it can find about the dungeon, without the map being a cheat.

+Easiest installation method is to have the ChatTriggers mod and run `/ct import bettermap`

 [Discord](https://discord.gg/Uq5YzpaMsr)

 ![Image of map and settings menu](https://imagedelivery.net/aG82t-qDLn415HP9HHoOeg/b228f0da-b16d-43f1-be9d-2f9e674ff600/original)